-The tank provides 14 bays between the steel vertical members along its side length.
+The tank provides 14 bays between the steel vertical members along its side-length.
 Of these, the middle 12 bays incorporate 50 mm thick clear cast acrylic windows, as described previously.
-In order to capture the soil kinematics by Particle Image Velocimetry (PIV) techniques, a set of seven 21.1 MegaPixel, digital single-lens reflex cameras (Canon EOS 5D Mark II) are set up at a distance of 2.4 m from the windows, such that each camera can image a pair of bays.
+To capture the soil kinematics by particle image velocimetry (PIV) techniques, a set of seven 21·1 MP, digital single-lens reflex cameras (Canon EOS 5D Mark II) are set up at a distance of 2·4 m from the windows, such that each camera can image a pair of bays.
 The cameras are fixed to a steel frame which in turn is fixed to the structural strong floor.
 This ensures that the camera positions are identical in all tests, and cannot be accidentally altered during a test.
-In addition, adopting this strategy was found to result in significant time savings associated with camera positioning and set up.
-During the tests the cameras are triggered simultaneously using specialist image capture software (developed by Breeze Systems).
+In addition, adopting this strategy was found to result in significant time savings associated with camera positioning and set-up.
+During the tests, the cameras are triggered simultaneously using specialist image capture software (developed by Breeze Systems).

 Illumination from above each bay with a halogen lamp has been found to be essential to ensure good image quality and to minimise reflection.
-Also, the internal faces of the I-sections forming the front face of the test chamber, were painted white in order to achieve a uniform light intensity.
+Moreover, the internal faces of the I-sections forming the front face of the test chamber were painted white in order to achieve uniform light intensity.

-In order to monitor arch barrel movement, and in particular sliding and/or rotation of the skewbacks, markers are placed on the observable face of these structural elements.
+To monitor arch barrel movement, and in particular sliding and/or rotation of the skewbacks, markers are placed on the observable face of these structural elements.
 Reference markers are also placed on the steel frame of the test chamber and on the acrylic windows at specified discrete locations.